-- (6) Conditions that are safe with a repair and maintenance program. - (i) The owner of the building is responsible for ensuring that the conditions described in the critical examination report as SWARMP are repaired and all actions recommended by the QEWI are completed within the time frame recommended by the QEWI, and are not left to deteriorate into unsafe conditions before the next critical examination.
+- (6) Conditions that are safe with a repair and maintenance program (SWARMP). - (i) The owner of the building is responsible for ensuring that the conditions described in the critical examination report as SWARMP are [repaired] corrected and all actions recommended by the QEWI are completed within the time frame recommended by the QEWI, and are not left to deteriorate into unsafe conditions [before the next critical examination].
 It is the owner's responsibility to notify the Department of any deviation from the timeframe to make corrections as specified in QEWI's report.
-Such notification shall be accompanied by supporting documents from the QEWI justifying the request for a new time frame.
-The department may approve or disapprove such request. - (ii) A report may not be filed describing the same condition and pertaining to the same location on the building as SWARMP for two consecutive report filing cycles. - (iii) The QEWI shall certify the correction of each condition reported as requiring repair in the previous report filing cycle, or report conditions that were reported as SWARMP in the previous report filing cycle as unsafe if not corrected at the time of the current inspection.
+[Such notification shall be accompanied by] The subsequent report must include supporting documents from the QEWI justifying the request for a new time frame.
+[The department may approve or disapprove such request.] - (ii) A report may not be filed describing the same condition and pertaining to the same location on the building as SWARMP for two consecutive report filing cycles. - (iii) The QEWI [shall] must certify the correction of each condition reported as requiring repair in the previous report filing cycle, [or] report conditions that were reported as SWARMP in the previous report filing cycle as unsafe if not corrected at the time of the current inspection, or report corrections that were made in the previous cycle as unsafe if they need further or repeated repair at the time of the current cycle.

-(c) Civil Penalties.
+[(c)] (d) Civil Penalties.